Champagne Louis Roederer - Vintage 2013

 Wine rated 96/100

-The palate is very expressive and voluminous here.
-Lots of Pinot Noir, with flavors of sliced strawberries.
-Very rich, round, and assertive, it is already so long and complete.
-Abundant pink fruits and berries, with a sizzling, mineral finish.
-A new version here.
+The palate here is very expressive and full-bodied.
+Lots of Pinot Noir character, with notes of sliced strawberries.
+Very rich, round, and assertive—it’s already so long and well-rounded.
+Abundant red fruit and berry flavors, with a crisp, mineral finish.
+A new take on this wine.
 Impressive!
-Drink now or wait.
+Drink now or lay it down.